Sawuare/misk/README.txt

     Output of some of the programs.

   src/
-    Source code in a few programming languages.
+    Source code in the C programming language.

     *.c  -> C source files
     *.h  -> C headers
-    *.py -> Python scripts

   .bashrc
     My Bash configuration file.